-I have a robust Health and Safety policy in place, surely that replaces the need for cover?
+I have a robust Health and Safety policy in place, surely that replaces the need for Public Liability cover?

 Building a health and safety culture and best practice within any business is critical in terms of mitigating risk, insurers will also view this favourably when assessing premiums.

 However, the risk of a claim still exists.